sidneycadot/WindowFunctions/README.md

     void nuttallwin(double * w, unsigned n, bool sflag);
     void nuttallwin_octave(double * w, unsigned n, bool sflag);

 The signal processing literature defines several 'flattop' windows.
-Matlab define similar but not idential fifth-order cosine windows with this name.
+Matlab and Octave define similar but not idential fifth-order cosine windows with this name; we define both.

 These windows are characterized by a very flat top, and by the fact that they contain negative values:

     void flattopwin(double * w, unsigned n, bool sflag);
     void flattopwin_octave(double * w, unsigned n, bool sflag);